streamproject/stream-chrome/README.md

 $ code .
 ```

-In addition, we prefer to use yarn over npm, so make sure not to use commands like `npm install` or `npm run watch`, but instead `yarn add` or `yarn run watch`.
-The two can sometimes cause conflicts with `node_modues`.
+In addition, we chose to use yarn over npm, so make sure not to use commands like `npm install` or `npm run watch`, but instead `yarn add` or `yarn run watch`.
+There is only a `yarn.lock` and not a `package-lock.json` included in this repo so npm may install incorrect package versions.

 ## Basic Architecture
 The product repository consists of four main pieces: